ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 What you don't know is that as a result, you have an increased facility for language learning.
 This isn't just because "you've done it before".

-When I first started learning Spanish, I chose to initially think of it as a mix of Hebrew (grammar, accent) and English.
+When I first started learning Spanish, I chose to initially think of it as a mix of Hebrew (grammar, accent) and English (latin roots).
 I thought this approach could be sensible due to the map below - Spain is sort of in between Israel and England, where Hebrew and English emerged.

 ![Map of where languages originated from](../public/photos/engspis.png)

 There's perhaps some more logic to this, as Arabic influenced both Hebrew (due to proximity) and Spanish (due to the Moorish period).
 If I had to absolutely had to translate a word, I'd make sure to always translate into Hebrew, my less dominant language.
-I figured eventually I'd mentally separate Spanish from the two in my mind, and **Some point on how Hindi speakers can speak Urdu**
+I figured eventually I'd mentally separate Spanish from the two in my mind.

-If you speak another language,
+Although English + Hebrew doesn't allow you to instantly pick up Spanish the way Hindi speakers may pick up Urdu, knowing both gives you an improved base to build off of.
 Take for instance the word "ya" in Spanish.
 In English, the concept of "ya" is a bit complicated to explain.
 Take these three sentences as an example:
 - Ya fui al supermercado - I already went to the supermarket.
 - [Ya no sé qué hacer conmigo]() - I don't know what to do with myself anymore.
 (This is also the name great song by Uruguayan band Cuarteto de nos)
 - Ya vuelvo - I return soon.

 Translating these directly into English causes immediate problems.
 In the first sentence, "ya" means "already"; in the second, "ya" means "anymore"; in the third, "ya" means "soon".
 In Hebrew, on the contrary, "ya" is exactly the word "כבר" in these common contexts.
+Or take the difference between "conocer" and "saber" which is confusing to explain in English but instantly translatable in English to "להכיר" and "לדעת".
+I'd be willing to this triangulation to a new language applies beyond just Spanish.

 ## What I did + resources + suggestions

-- Watch Naruto in Spanish
+- Watch Naruto with Spanish subtitles/dubs when available.
+If I didn't understand a word I'd keep going in effort to subconsciously pick up new words - I already knew the context and general theme of Naruto.
-- Language exchange with Lawrence
+- Language exchange with a great friend and polyglot who was looking to learn Hebrew and already spoke fluent Spanish.
-- Listen to a lot of music in Spanish
+- Listen to a lot of music in Spanish.
+Listening attentively and singing along slowly improved my pronunciation and accent.
 - Try to talk to everyone in Argentina (works best in non-touristy areas).
 To me, I was (and still am) with the culture and language in Argentina.
 Hence, every opportunity speaking to someone was an opportunity to learn more.
 People at stores.
 Bus drivers.
 Store owners.
 If you really make an effort to try to know them and speak their language, they notice.
+- Couchsurfing!
+With Couchsurfing I stayed in the homes of 10-20 people, each of whom not only showed me their culture but also were willing to correct me as I spoke to them in their native tongue.